bitshares/bitshares-ui/README.md

 ## Getting started

-BitShares-UI depends node (Node.js), we recommend using node version 10.
+BitShares-UI depends on node (Node.js), we recommend using node version 10.

 To install node for Linux/Ubuntu 20.04.2 (LTS), simply copy paste the following in a terminal: